aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 ## About

-VexFlow comes with a crude visual regression test system.
-All VexFlow tests that generate images are automatically included in the tests.
+VexFlow comes with a visual regression test system.
+All VexFlow QUnit tests (the ones in `tests/`) that generate images are automatically included in these regression tests.
 Blessed images are stored in `tests/blessed` as SVG files.

+The goal of this system is to detect regressions in the rendered output without having to rely on human eyeballs, especially given the huge number of tests that exist today.
+It does this by calculating a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing) (PHASH) of each test image and comparing it with the hash of a good known _blessed_ image.
+The larger the arithmetic distance between the hashes, the more different are the two images.

+The system also generates a _diff image_, which is an overlay of the two images, with the differences highlighted, to ease debugging.

 ## Prerequisites